meherab0316/meherab0316/README.md

 ## 🎯 Goals

-**Short Term**
-- Make *Project Loop* a campus-wide success
+## 🔹 Short Term
 - Publish my undergrad thesis

-**Long Term**
-- Establish *The Helping Hand* as a sustainable org
+- Join a **Product Management role** and start building expertise

+## 🔹 Long Term
+- Excel as a **Product Manager** and drive innovation in global companies
-- Work in tech companies / MNCs for global experience
+- Work in **tech companies / MNCs** for global exposure and experience
-- Create impact in education, sustainability & social innovation
+- Create lasting impact in **sustainability & social innovation**

----

 ## 🌟 Personality